Foot Care and Biomechanics for Children

-Should you want to discuss any of your children’s needs before their appointment do call the Centres on 020 8348 5553 and leave a message for Rachel who will call you back within the next 24 hours.
+Should you want to discuss any of your children’s needs before their appointment do call the clinic on 020 8348 5553 and leave a message for Rachel who will call you back within the next 24 hours.
 Please see below for more detailed information of children’s foot types and conditions.

 Some common children’s foot types and conditions:

 - In-toeing, out-toeing, toe walking, curly toes